ayazmunis/sql-data-warehouse-project/README.md

-# 🚀 Data Warehouse & Analytics Project
+# Data Warehouse & Analytics Project

 Welcome to my **Data Warehouse & Analytics Project** — where raw data goes in confused, comes out polished, and (hopefully) tells you something useful.

-This project is my attempt at building a **modern data warehouse** using the Medallion Architecture (**Bronze → Silver → Gold**) and sprinkling in a bit of analytics magic ✨.
+This project is my attempt at building a **modern data warehouse** using the Medallion Architecture (**Bronze → Silver → Gold**) and sprinkling in a bit of analytics magic.
 Think of it as taking CSVs on a spa day — cleanse, transform, and shine.

 ![Data Architecture](docs/data_architecture.png)

 ---

-## 🏗️ Data Architecture
+##  Data Architecture

 We follow the **Medallion Architecture** (fancy name, simple idea):

-- **🥉 Bronze Layer** – Raw data dumped straight from ERP & CRM CSV files into SQL Server.
+- **Bronze Layer** – Raw data dumped straight from ERP & CRM CSV files into SQL Server.
 No judgments, just as-is.
-- **🥈 Silver Layer** – Data goes through a shower, a haircut, and maybe a pep talk (cleansing, normalization, standardization).
+- **Silver Layer** – Data goes through a shower, a haircut, and maybe a pep talk (cleansing, normalization, standardization).
-- **🥇 Gold Layer** – Star schema models ready for analytics.
+- **Gold Layer** – Star schema models ready for analytics.
 This is where the real insights happen.

 ---

-## 📖 Project Overview
+## Project Overview

 What I did:
 - **Data Architecture** – Designed a warehouse using the Bronze/Silver/Gold approach.